 The Dynastic Cycle is used to describe the rise and fall of the early powerful dynasties in China.
 These were the Shang, Zhou, Qin, and Han Dynasties.

-They are credited with developing the first Chinese writing found on oracle bones that they would use to tell the future.
-The Shang’s great power was attributed to the use of bronze metallurgy to make weapons that allowed them to take over the previous Xia dynasty.
+They are credited with developing the first Chinese writing system found on oracle bones that they would use to tell the future.
+The Shang’s great power was attributed to the use of bronze metallurgy to make weapons that aided them in taking over the previous Xia dynasty.

-The Warring States Period began in 475 BCE and ended with the fall of the Zhou dynasty in 221 BCE.
+The Warring States Period began in 475 BCE and ended with in 221 BCE.
 Advancement in the use of iron technology for tools and weapons changed the face of war and organized armies with cavalry and masses of infantry became more common.

 To protect the empire, he ordered the building of The Great Wall of China.
-Shi Huangdi maintained tight control over thought and ideas in China and distrusted learning and academics.
+Emperor Shi Huangdi maintained tight control over thought and ideas in China and distrusted learning and academics.
 He ordered 460 scholars to be buried alive and required the burning of all literary, ethical, and history books.

 The Han Dynasty ruled from 206 BCE-220 CE.
 It is sometimes referred to as the Golden Age of China.
 Under Han Wudi, the Han dynasty conquered Vietnam and Korea and fought off the Northern nomadic people of Xiongnu.
 The Han were great inventors creating items like paper, iron casting, and agricultural techniques such as crop rotation.
 The empire became rich from establishing trade on The Silk Road.
 They traded valuable goods such as iron, silk and paper.